ibm-cloud-docs/containers/cs_uc_gov.md

 IT Execs for a private shipping company and the government-operated port need to connect, provide visibility, and securely exchange port information.
 But no unified system existed to connect public port information and private shipping manifests.
 {: shortdesc}

-Why {{site.data.keyword.Bluemix_notm}}: {{site.data.keyword.containerlong_notm}} allows government and the public partnerships to use external cloud services and collaboration-friendly open-source tools.
+Why {{site.data.keyword.cloud_notm}}: {{site.data.keyword.containerlong_notm}} allows government and the public partnerships to use external cloud services and collaboration-friendly open-source tools.
 The containers provided a shareable platform where both the port and shipping company felt assured that the shared information was hosted on a secure platform.
 And that platform scales as they went from small Dev-Test systems to production-sized systems.
 Open toolchains further accelerated development by automating build, test, and deployments.

 Key technologies:
 * [Clusters that fit varied CPU, RAM, storage needs](/docs/containers?topic=containers-planning_worker_nodes#planning_worker_nodes)